-Gaby Dijkstra is top sport coordinator and proud of ‘her’ 76 top athletes.
+The top sport coordinator is proud of 'our’ 76 top athletes.
 “We have world champions in every area like hockey, rowing and windsurf freestyle.
 Our most promising talent at the moment is Marieke Keijser, she is a first year student at Erasmus School of Health Policy & Management.
 She is a first class rower.
 She competed at three World Rowing Championships, claimed the title of World Junior Champion and won a silver medal at the World Championships last summer.”

 “We also have Marloes Keetels, A student Business Administration who also is a national champion hockey, Olympic sailor and European champion Anneloes van Veen and many many more.”

-Student athletes get to see Gaby on average twice a year, but they can always contact her in case they need help.
+Student athletes get to see the top sport coordinator on average twice a year, but they can always contact the coordinator in case they need help.
 When you are away 32 weeks a year or when you have a training schedule that doesn’t compete with your exams, you might need some assistance.
 They get timetable adjustments and special dispensation if needed and a free membership to all University sports facilities.

 Photo: Marieke Keyser by Ferdy Collewijn